 If you only read one book about bone broth nutrition, make it this one.

-We’re kicking this month’s Book Club off with Nourishing Broth by Sally Fallon Morell.
+We’re kicking this edition of our Book Club off with Nourishing Broth by Sally Fallon Morell.
 This is the first broth nutrition resource that we recommend to each of our Brodo family members.
 We think you’ll appreciate it, too.

 Here are our takes: